COVID-19 Resources & News

 The Maine Department of Labor has received questions from employers and workers around COVID-19, the novel Coronavirus.
 Therefore, the Department put together the following resources.

-•Wash hands often with soap and water for at least 20 seconds.
+•Wash often hands with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 •Avoid shaking hands as a greeting.